solidjs/solid/documentation/guides/rendering.md

 ```
 ## Components

-Components in Solid are just Pascal(Capital) cased functions.
-Their first argument is an props object and they return real DOM nodes.
+Components in Solid are just Pascal (Capital) cased functions.
+Their first argument is a props object and they return real DOM nodes.

 ```jsx
 const Parent = () => (